iifl-logo

 vi) The Central Government has not prescribed the maintenance of the cost records under section 148(1) of the Act, for any of the services rendered by the company.

-vii) a) The company is regular in depositing with appropriate authorities undisputed statutory dues including Goods & Service tax, provident fund, income tax and other material statutoiy dues applicable to it.
-The Employees State Insurance Act is presently not applicable to the company.
+vii) a) The company is regular in depositing with appropriate authorities undisputed statutory dues including Goods & Service tax, provident fund, Income tax and other material statutory dues applicable to it The Employees State Insurance Act is presently not applicable to the company.
+Further to our information, there were no undisputed amounts in respect of Income tax and other material statutory dues which were in arrears as at 31.03.2025 for a period of more than six months from the date these became payable.

-(ix) a) The Company lias not taken any loans or borrowings from any lender hence this clause and clauses (ix)(b), (ix)(c), (ix)(d), (ix)(e) and [ix)(f) of the Order are not applicable to the company.
+(ix) a) The Company has not taken any loans or borrowings from any lender hence this clause and clauses (ix)(b), (ix)(c), (ix)(d), fix)(e) and (ix)(f) of the Order arc not applicable to the company.

 (x) (a) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year.
 Accordingly, clause 3(x) of the Order is not applicable.

-(c) During the year no whistle-blower complaint is received, hence this para Is not applicable.
+(c) During the year no whistle-blower complaint is received, hence this para is not applicable.

 (xii) The Company is not a Nidhi Company.
-Accordingly, clause 3(xii) of the Order Is not applicable.
+Accordingly, clause 3(xii) of the Order is not applicable.

-(b) The report of the Internal Auditors for the period under audit have been considered by US.
+(b) The report of the Internal Auditors for the period under audit have been considered by us.

 (xv) Based on our examination of the records of the Company, the Company has not entered into non cash transactions with directors or persons connected with him.